TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 <a id="environment"></a>
 ## Environment Settings

-Any Spark or SnappyData specific environment settings can be done by creating a **snappy-env.sh** or **spark-env.sh** in **SNAPPY_HOME/conf**.
+Any Spark or TIBCO ComputeDB specific environment settings can be done by creating a **snappy-env.sh** or **spark-env.sh** in **SNAPPY_HOME/conf**.

 <a id="hadoop-setting"></a>
 ### Hadoop Provided Settings

-If you want to run SnappyData with an already existing custom Hadoop cluster like MapR or Cloudera you should download Snappy without Hadoop from the download link.
+If you want to run TIBCO ComputeDB with an already existing custom Hadoop cluster like MapR or Cloudera you should download Snappy without Hadoop from the download link.
 This allows you to provide Hadoop at runtime.

 To do this, you need to put an entry in $SNAPPY-HOME/conf/spark-env.sh as below: